Automorphisms of procongruence curve and pants complexes: Rigidity of curve complexes

 \begin{theorem} Let $S$ be a connected hyperbolic surface of type $(g,n)$ with $d(S)>1$.
 Then, the natural map $\theta: \Inn(\Mod(S))\to\Aut(C(S))$ is an isomorphism except if $(g,n)=(1,2)$, in which case it is injective but not surjective; in fact $\theta$ maps $\Inn(\Mod(S_{1,2}))$ onto the proper subgroup consisting of the elements of $\Aut(C(S_{1,2}))$ which globally preserve the set of vertices representing nonseparating simple closed curves. \end{theorem}

 As Ivanov showed, Theorem \ref{rigiditycurves} allows to determine the automorphisms groups of the mapping class groups.
 The basic result needed here is that the group-theoretical action $\theta\co \Inn(\Mod(S))\rightarrow \Aut(C(S))$ extends to an action of the automorphism group of $\Mod(S)$.
 As shown by McCarthy in Section~1 of \cite{[McC]}, in genus $\leq 2$, it is not always the case that an automorphism of $\Mod(S)$ preserves the cyclic subgroups generated by Dehn twists.
 So we need to tweak a little the definition of $\theta$ in order to be able to extend it to all $\Aut(\Mod(S))$.
 The crucial remark is that the stabilizer $\Mod(S)_\s$ of a simplex $\s\in C(S)$ for the action of $\Mod(S)$ is a self-normalizing group.
 Therefore, if we define $C_\cG(S)$ to be the abstract simplicial complex whose set of $k$-simplices consists of the set of stabilizers of $k$-simplices in $C(S)$, there is a natural $\Mod(S)$-equivariant isomorphism $C(S)\to C_\cG(S)$, defined by the assignment $\s\mapsto\Mod(S)_\s$.
 It is a deep fact that the set of subgroups $\{\Mod(S)_\s\}_{\s\in C(S)}$ is preserved by an automorphism of $\Mod(S)$.
-Therefore, we get a natural homomorphism $\Aut(\Mod(S)))\rightarrow \Aut(C(S))$, which extends $\theta$.
-The complete result by Ivanov (cf. \cite{[I1]} and references therein) is the following:
+Therefore, we get a natural homomorphism: